grandparkla/beta/eat-drink.markdown

 # Eat & Drink

-Grab a bite to eat at a food truck, pop-up market or the coffee shop.
+Grab a bite to eat or a drink and enjoy it in the sunshine.

 <ol>
   <li>